-You probably know that dairy foods such as milk, yogurt, and cheese are good sources of calcium, but did you know that tofu and beans contain calcium, too?
+Dairy foods such as milk, yogurt, and cheese are good sources of calcium.
+Other surprising sources of calcium are tofu and beans.
 See the list of high-calcium foods at the end of this guide.

 What if I’m lactose intolerant or have a milk allergy?

 If you are lactose intolerant or have a milk allergy and can’t drink milk, there are plenty of other ways to get enough calcium.
 These include drinking fortified soy milk, fortified orange juice, almond milk or lactose-free milk (the lactase enzyme that you are missing has been added into the milk).
 If you are lactose intolerant, you may also take lactase enzyme tablets before eating dairy products to help digest the lactose sugar in the milk.
 Some people who are lactose intolerant can tolerate having small amounts of milk or other dairy products.
 There are also certain cheeses, such as cheddar, that are naturally lactose-free.
 If you have a milk allergy, it is important to talk with your health care provider about what you can eat or drink.

 How can I get more calcium in my diet?